ayastreb/11route/_posts/en/2016/2016-05-01-rome-italy.markdown

 </section>

 <section class="text-block">
-After Colosseum we wanted to visit Roman Forum, but it was closed for entry already.
+After Colosseum we wanted to visit Roman Forum, but it has been closed for entry already.
 So we only took a look on it from the outside.
 We walked a bit around Forum and went to the central museum - Museo Centrale del Risorgimento.
 </section>